Historia Mundum

 French noblemen being taken away by revolutionaries. © CS Media.

-According to the historian Eric Hobsbawm in the book Age of Revolution, the French Revolution was the most important of its time, because of a few peculiar characteristics that it had.
-It happened in Europe’s most powerful and populous country, besides Russia.
-Also, it involved the masses and it was “immeasurably more radical than any comparable upheaval”.
-Finally, it was an ecumenical revolution, because its ideals would reverberate all over the world.
+According to the historian Eric Hobsbawm in The Age of Revolution, the French Revolution became the most important revolution of its age because it joined mass politics, radical social claims, and a universal political language.
+It happened in Europe’s most powerful and populous country after Russia.
+It also involved the masses and was “immeasurably more radical than any comparable upheaval”.
+Finally, it was an ecumenical revolution, because its ideals reverberated across the world.

 Summary of the French Revolution

-• It was caused by a series of political, social, economic and administrative crisis that upset the absolutist reign of Louis XVI.
+• It was caused by political, social, economic, and administrative crises that destabilized the absolutist rule of Louis XVI.

 • It began when the government wanted to tax clergymen and noblemen, both rejected it, and the common people wanted to institute a French Constitution, so as to limit the powers and privileges of the upper classes.

-• After storming the Bastille, the common people divided into loosely defined factions: Girondins (the Right), Jacobins (the Left), The Plain or The Marsh (the Center) and Sans-Culottes (the Far Left).
+• After the storming of the Bastille, revolutionary politics divided into loose factions: Girondins (the Right), Jacobins (the Left), The Plain or The Marsh (the Center), and Sans-Culottes (the Far Left).

-• The 1st phase of the Revolution was the National Assembly, dominated by the Girondins, which instituted a Constitutional Monarchy and abolished certain class privileges.
+• The first phase was the National Assembly, dominated by the Girondins, which created a constitutional monarchy and abolished certain class privileges.

-• The 2nd phase of the Revolution was the National Convention, dominated by the Jacobins and the Sans-Culottes, which instituted a Republic and introduced radical measures, such as mass executions (the Reign of Terror).
+• The second phase was the National Convention, dominated by the Jacobins and the Sans-Culottes, which created a republic and introduced radical measures, including mass executions during the Reign of Terror.

-• The 3rd and last phase of the Revolution was the Directory, dominated by the Girondins, which kept the Republic, but abolished most radical measures of the preceding period.
-While the Directory was a domestic failure, it won several wars against foreign adversaries.
-These victories would strengthen the public image of the Army, particularly that of Napoleon Bonaparte.
+• The third and last phase was the Directory, dominated by the Girondins, which kept the republic but abolished most radical measures of the preceding period.
+The Directory struggled at home but won several wars abroad, strengthening the public image of the army and especially of Napoleon Bonaparte.

-• Finally, Napoleon realized his popularity and profited from it to stage a coup, ending the French Revolution and beginning the Napoleonic Era.
+• Finally, Napoleon used his popularity to stage a coup, ending the French Revolution and beginning the Napoleonic Era.

 Causes of the Revolution

-• Political crisis: Ever since the reign of Louis XIV (1643-1715), the Sun King, the French adopted a very repressive strand of European absolutism.
-The monarch ruled over everything and the opposition was never allowed to prosper.
+• Political crisis: Ever since the reign of Louis XIV (1643-1715), the Sun King, France had adopted a repressive strand of European absolutism.
+The monarch ruled over almost everything, and opposition had little room to organize.
 The Sun King was succeeded by Louis XV (1715-1774) and Louis XVI (1774-1792).
-The latter had little rapport with French society, what was exemplified by social rejection of Queen Marie Antoinette — being told peasants had no bread, she reportedly replied “Let them eat cake”, but there is no evidence of that.
-The opposition to the royals would lead to the dissemination of extremely radical ideas from the Enlightenment.
+Louis XVI had little rapport with French society, a problem exemplified by the social rejection of Queen Marie Antoinette.
+The famous story that she replied “Let them eat cake” when told peasants had no bread has no evidence behind it, but its circulation shows how easily criticism of the royal family spread.
+Opposition to the monarchy helped radical ideas from the Enlightenment gain a wider audience.

 • Social crisis: French society was brutally unequal.
-The First Estate (the clergy) and the Second Estate (the nobility) comprised a tiny minority of the population, but they had some privileges: they had land to spare and did not pay taxes.
+The First Estate and the Second Estate comprised a tiny minority, but they had land to spare and did not pay taxes.
 In the meantime, the Third Estate financed both the government and the other two estates.
 It was composed of peasants, urban workers, poor priests and the bourgeoisie, which had more economic power than the others, but remained devoid of political power.
 As the merchant class rose, it felt the need to abolish social privileges enshrined by the regime.

-• Administrative crisis: The French state needed to be reformed, because expenditures were out of control while revenue fell behind.
+• Administrative crisis: The French state needed reform because expenditures outpaced revenue.
 Some ministers and counselors attempted to overhaul state affairs, but their efforts were thwarted.
-A textbook case is that of Anne Robert Jacques Turgot, an economist who served as Controller-General of Finances.
-As an advocate for Physiocracy, he tried to clamp down on cushy government jobs (sinecures) and public pensions.
-However, his liberalizing policies had scant support from the rest of the government and from the market.
-In 1776, he would be pressured to hand over his resignation from the post.
+One example is Anne Robert Jacques Turgot, an economist who served as Controller-General of Finances.
+As an advocate of Physiocracy, he tried to cut sinecures and public pensions.
+His liberalizing policies had little support from the rest of the government or from the market.
+In 1776, he was pressured to resign.

-According to the historian Michel Vovelle, the French Revolution can be seen in two ways.
-One of them is as a “poverty revolution”, considering that peasants lived in a precarious state and decided to take radical action following increases in the prices of foodstuffs.
-The other one is as a “prosperity revolution”, considering that the bourgeoisie was the one responsible for taking the initiative, because it wanted to ensure the continuity of its own prosperity.
-Some authors, such as Edward Burns, favor the latter point of view, as they emphasize that the poor would only join the Revolution after it was sparked by the bourgeoisie.
+According to the historian Michel Vovelle, the French Revolution can be read in two ways.
+One reading treats it as a “poverty revolution”, because peasants lived in precarious conditions and took radical action after food prices rose.
+The other treats it as a “prosperity revolution”, because the bourgeoisie took the initiative to protect its own rise.
+Some authors, such as Edward Burns, favor the latter view and emphasize that the poor joined the Revolution only after the bourgeoisie had set it in motion.

 The Beginning: Estates General and Bastille

-In 1787, the French state was facing increasing amounts of expenditures, and its worrying levels of debt made it unlikely that private creditors would foot the bill.
-All governmental revenues came from the Third Estate, but they were insufficient.
-That is why Charles Alexandre de Calonne, a liberal minister, wanted to begin collecting taxes from the clergy and the nobility.
-Given that both of them had enormous fortunes and abundant lands, such a measure would likely solve France’s financial troubles.
-Thus, Calonne handpicked an Assembly of Notables to approve the new taxes, but his plan fell apart when noblemen rejected the idea.
+In 1787, the French state faced rising expenditures, and its debt made it unlikely that private creditors would cover the gap.
+Government revenue came from the Third Estate, but it was insufficient.
+Liberal minister Charles Alexandre de Calonne wanted to tax the clergy and nobility because their wealth and land remained largely shielded from ordinary taxation.
+He handpicked an Assembly of Notables to approve the new taxes, but his plan fell apart when noblemen rejected the idea.

-At the request of the Assembly of Notables, Louis XVI summoned the Estates General, a parliament that represented the estates of the realm and that merely advised the monarch.
-Rarely had this institution been summoned in French history, so the mere act of assembling it speaks volumes about the quagmire in which French politics found itself.
-The Estates General convened in 1789, at first granting one vote for each of the three social estates.
-Accordingly, the clergy and the nobility outvoted the common people by 2×1 and dismissed the proposal to introduce taxes that would negatively affect them.
+At the request of the Assembly of Notables, Louis XVI summoned the Estates-General of 1789, a parliament that represented the estates of the realm and merely advised the monarch.
+This institution had rarely been summoned in French history, so its return showed how trapped royal politics had become.
+The Estates General convened in 1789, at first granting one vote to each of the three social estates.
+As a result, the clergy and nobility outvoted the common people two to one and dismissed the proposal to introduce taxes that would affect them.

 This is a painting by Auguste Couder that meticulously captures the commencement of the Estates-General in Versailles at the dawn of the French Revolution.
 The grand hall is filled with light, emphasizing the detailed architecture and the opulent decoration of the era.
 Multiple groups are depicted: the clergy in white robes, the nobility in opulent attire, and the commoners, appearing more modestly dressed.
 The focal point is the center, where a speaker stands before the assembly, addressing the gathered estates.
 King Louis XVI and Queen Marie Antoinette are portrayed seated in a balcony above, surrounded by courtiers and dignitaries.
 The assembly members, arrayed in benches according to their respective estates, are shown in various states of attention and discussion, reflecting the social and political tensions of the time.
 The atmosphere is one of anticipation and gravity, as this meeting would set the stage for monumental changes in French society.